C-Stein/node-milestones/02-db-driven-applications/exercises/08a-knex-migrations.md

 `npm install --save pg knex`

 using your psql console, `CREATE DATABASE sandcastledb;`
-HINT: don't forget the ";" at the end of the statement, and avaoid capital letters.
+HINT: don't forget the ";" at the end of the statement, and avoid capital letters.

 `knex init`, and update your knexfile.js to use your sandcastledb.

 `knex migrate:make add_first_table`, put a table in the exports.up, and then drop the table in exoprts.down.
 What kind of table?
-Be creative!
+How about some monsters (monsters like attacking castles).
+Monsters have names, unique id's, and any other descriptive columns you feel like adding.

-Now- run `knex migrate:latest` and check to see if your table has been added to your database using pgAdmin or your psql terminal.
+Now- run `knex migrate:latest` and check to see if your "monsters" table has been added to your database using pgAdmin or your psql terminal.

 It looks awesome?
 Let's get rid of it! `knex migrate:rollback` and check to make sure that table is gone.

 All done!
 Just kidding...

 Try it again.
 Make another migration to add a second table to your database.
+How about some heros to fight off those monsters?
 Run knex migrate:latest and knex migrate:rollback a couple of time to see how the two different migration intereact with each other and the databse.

 ***now and forever*** whenever you make a change to your database, you can migrate:latest, you can migrate:rollback, or you can migrate:make new_migration.
-Do not change a migration file that has already been made.
+Do not change a migration file that has already been made, or you will be sad 😢.